Caves, Lakes and Corvettes

 Check out wild rides at the Corvette museum and an amusement park in Kentucky

-They are only young once so make your travel plans now to visit the “Only One Kentucky”!
-Your travel itinerary includes spelunking, stegosaurus, sky-racing, swimming, splashing, a splendid outback adventure and speed at the Corvette Museum.
+They're only young once so make your travel plans now to visit the “Only One Kentucky”!
+Your travel itinerary includes spelunking at Mammoth Cave National Park, sports cars, stegosaurus, sky-racing, swimming, splashing, a splendid outback adventure and speed at the Corvette Museum.
 Kentucky’s Interstate 65 passes through all of these destinations, so your family has more time for fun.
 Three “Kentucky Only One” experiences guarantee a truly unique and memorable travel experience.
 Whatever your speed, the Caves, Lakes and Corvettes Region has an adventure for you!
 Ready, set, go . . .

 DAY 1 of your Family Fun Adventure